No shark species has any bones in their bodies

 - Immobility trance: These fishes can become immobile when flipped upside down.

-- Ancient fishes: Sharks are ancient creatures and scientists believe that these fishes have been around for more than 450 million years ago.
+- Ancient fishes: Sharks are ancient fish and scientists believe that these fishes have been around for more than 450 million years ago.

 These fishes go by the scientific name Selachimorpha.
 These fishes belong to the kingdom Animalia and phylum Chordata.
 Their class is on Chondrichthyes.